nuros-linux/design/light/README.md

-# NurOS Iconpack Light - Design System
+# DeltaDesign Concept Light - Design System

 ## Design
 The main concept of NurOS Iconpack Light is based on the following principles: